thi-ng/genart-api/README.md

 ### Project template

-This repo contains an empty project template which can be used as starting point for new projects.
+This repo contains an empty project template as starting point for new projects.
 The template uses TypeScript & Vite, but can be _very_ easily adapted to other tooling (eg. there's hardly any code, so switching to JavaScript requires just renaming the source file).

 -   TODO move template to own repo for easier use